markusmarx/ejdb-website/doc/ql/ql.rst

 In the context of an `abstract document` a :term:`fieldpath` is the path consisting of JSON field names traversed from the document's root to the particular document field.

+EJDB aims to be query compatible with mongodb since it would provide easy application migration from/to mongodb and adoption of many developers experienced with mongodb.

 .. contents::

 Querying